4GeeksAcademy/react-tutorial-exercises/README.md

 2) Download the react exercises in the current directory run:
 ```
-$ bc start:react-exercises -r
+$ bc download:exercises
 ```

-Note: Once you finish downloading, you will find a "exercises" folder that contains all the exercises within.
+Note: Once you finish downloading, you will find a new folder with a subdirectory "exercises" that contains all the exercises within.

 3) Start the tutorial/exercises by running the following command from the root of the project: